Vicky-Apo/graphql/README.md

 php -S localhost:8000 -t public
 ```

-3. Open your browser and navigate to:
+3.Open your browser and navigate to:

 ```
 http://localhost:8000
 ```